Jeffrey D. Weidenhamer, Director, Trustees’ Distinguished Professor of Chemistry

 Honors Study Abroad Experience

 An Honors student participating in a Study Abroad Experience with an academic component related to the Honors Program Mission Statement may submit a petition requesting a waiver of the Honors Elective.
-This petition available on the Honors Program website must be approved prior to the beginning of the Study Abroad Experience and will be reviewed by the Honors Advisory Committee.
+This petition, available from the Honors Program Coordinator, must be approved prior to the beginning of the Study Abroad Experience and will be reviewed by the Honors Advisory Committee.
 At the request of this committee, the Honors Program Director may require a student to complete additional work beyond the normal expectations of the Study Abroad Experience in order to waive the Honors Elective.
 In particular, Study Abroad Experiences connected directly to Ashland University courses will almost always require a student to complete additional work.
 The student must submit a Course Substitution and Waiver Form signed by his/her advisor and the Honors Program Director upon completion of the Study Abroad Experience to the Office of Record’s and Registration.
 No Honors Program academic credit will be awarded for this experience, although the student may receive academic credit from the university.

 Honors core courses are offered in 8 areas of the core curriculum – math/logic, religion, communication, natural sciences, humanities, aesthetics, historical reasoning and social sciences.
 Honors students are required to complete Honors core courses in four different areas of the core.
 Students who begin in the Honors Program having already completed 4 of these 8 core areas will only be required to complete Honors designated core courses in three different areas.
 Students who begin in the Honors Program having already completed 6 of these 8 core areas will only be required to complete Honors designated core courses in two different areas.
 In both cases, completing an Honors designated core course in an additional area will satisfy the Honors Elective.